JadeSure/my_old_blog/_posts/2021-01-03-AWS-Cloud-Computing-Foundamental.md

 Peering is a star configuration.
 No transitive peering!

 ## Network Access Control Lists (Network ACL)
 A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
 You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
 [Details](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html)
+#### Remember points:
+1. Network ACLs have **separate** inbound and outbound rules, and each rule can either **allow or deny** traffic.
+2. The VPC automatically comes **a default network ACL** and by default it allows all **outbound** and **inbound** traffic.
+3. For creating custom network ACLs.
+By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
+4. Each subnet in the VPC **must be** associated with network ACL.
+If you do not explicity associate a subnet with a network ACL, the subnet is **automatically associated with the default network ACL**.
+5. A network ACL can apply in multiple subnets; However, a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.
+6. The lower rule number has the higher priority.
+7. Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic.

-## Day4 CloudTrail and Events
+# Day5 CloudTrail and Events
 CloudTrail logs both API and non-API actions.
 Non-API actions include logging into the management console.
 API actions include launching an instance, creating a bucket in S3, and creating a virtual private cloud (VPC).
 These are API events regardless of whether they’re performed in the AWS management console, with the AWS Command Line Interface, with an AWS SDK, or by another AWS service.
 CloudTrail classifies events into management events and data events.